amirm363/portfolio/README.md

 - `pnpm build`: Creates a production build of the application.
 - `pnpm start`: Starts the production server (requires `pnpm build` first).
 - `pnpm lint`: Lints the codebase using Next.js ESLint configuration.

-## Deployment

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.